 What is more they are writing a much needed comparative analysis of European monarchies.
 Remember there are three in the Nordic countries: Denmark, Sweden, Norway.
 All the Benelux countries have one, although Luxembourg is a grand duchy.
 However, Luxembourg has the only two monarchs who can claim to be political scientists.

-The current King of Spain does have an international relations from Georgetown.
+The current King of Spain does have an international relations degree from Georgetown.
 I had an audience with him when he was crown prince and he seemed very well informed and he asked me good questions.
 My Spanish handyman is very impressed by the photo of me with him.

 Just one more thought.
 HRH the Prince of Wales intends to slim down the Royal Family if/when he becomes king.
 This is probably a good idea, but I do feel a bit sorry for the minor members of the royal family who are dismissed as 'hangers on'.